Friday, December 6, 2024

 Researchers have developed a toilet seat that can detect congestive heart failure.
 It could be available in homes very soon.

 Over a million new cases of congestive heart failure are diagnosed each year.
 Congestive heart failure is when the heart muscle is not pumping blood as well as it should.
-Your heart can become too weak or stiff over time which can cause the heart to stop pumping blood efficiently.
-A weak or stiff heart could be due to various conditions such as high blood pressure or coronary artery disease (narrowed arteries).

 However, not all conditions that lead to congestive heart failure can be reversed.
-Lifestyle changes such as exercising, losing weight and diet management can help improve a patient’s quality of life and in combination with treatments to improve the signs and symptoms, a patient can live longer.
+Lifestyle changes such as exercising, losing weight, and diet management can help improve a patient’s quality of life and in combination with treatments to improve the signs and symptoms, a patient can live longer.

 Almost half of patients with congestive heart failure are readmitted within 90 days of discharge